old-adapdr/adapdr/README.md

 # Projects
-The main overview of my currently active GitHub Projects: [Project Board](https://github.com/alexpdr?tab=projects)
+The main overview of my currently active GitHub Projects: [Project Board](https://github.com/alexpdr?tab=projects) Gists can be found over on [GitHub gists](https://gist.github.com/alexpdr)

 ## ✍️ WriteUps ✍️
 A way for me to share all of the awesome technology I get to experience.